thhdragon/ff5m/README.md

 ## Slicing

-You need to completely replace original start/end gcode with folowing:
+You need to replace the original start/end gcode with the following:

 **For OrcaSlicer:**